Retailers to Washington: Spend!

 Board members include the leaders of Linens ’n Things, Polo Ralph Lauren, Hudson’s Bay Company, Tractor Supply, Borders, Office Depot, Circuit City and McDonalds.

-The NRF board action came after the Commerce Department said that retail sales for December (excluding automobiles, gas stations and restaurants) rose 1.7% unadjusted over 2006 and decreased 0.4% seasonally adjusted from November.
+Yesterday’s NRF board action came after the Commerce Department said that retail sales for December (excluding automobiles, gas stations and restaurants) rose 1.7% unadjusted over 2006 and decreased 0.4% seasonally adjusted from November.

 Combined November-December holiday sales, the Commerce Dept. said, totaled $469.9 billion, a 3% increase that fell short of NRF’s earlier prediction of a 4% increase.
 The increase was the lowest since 2002, when holiday sales rose 1.3%.